CISecurity/ControlsAssessmentSpecification/control-2/control-2.5.rst

 * M3 = Count of enterprise assets capable of supporting allowlisting software and do not have the software installed
 * M4 = Count of enterprise assets with allowlisting software that is properly configured
 * M5 = Count of enterprise assets with allowlisting software that is properly configured
+* M6 = Timeframe of last assessment of this safeguard

 Metrics
 -------
+* If M6 is greater than six months, then this safeguard is measured at a 0 and receives a failing score.
+The other metrics don’t apply.

 Allowlisting Installation Coverage
 ^^^^^^^^